Skip to main content

 This answer avoids the question.
 Repeats the question and fails to make a genuine attempt to tackle the question.

-This response to the task - Misses the Point
+This response to the task misses the point.

 We have a traffic problem in Sydney because there are too many cars.

-This answer is based on only one relevant aspect of the task, its conclusion is limited and dogmatic.
+This answer is based on only one relevant aspect of the task, and its conclusion is limited and dogmatic.

-This response to the task – is limited to a correct Single Point
+This response to the task is limited to a correct single point.

 There are too many cars in Sydney and there are not enough roads and the Government does not control the traffic well.
 There is always a traffic jam.